tobybreckon/python-cnn-tools-test/README.md

 - model download (step 3) will depend on network speed
 - **video displayed in real-time, is not slow or jerky,** and appropriate  Red Fire/Green Clear labels displayed depending on contents of image frame
+- may need to resize window to display full image correctly.
+Or press "f" for fullscreen mode.
+- Press "x" to exit

 ---